What is it?

 - Indie Week

-- Saskatchewan Country Music Association
+- British Columbia Country Music Association

 Artists may choose to self-identify for discoverability or drill down into all the sub and hyper genres for unique music styles.
 The CRTC requires radio to use a set of music and spoken word content categories as a way for programmers to highlight local content and musicians.
 Our sector faces challenges including the geography, loss of live venues and the drastic loss of the local print publications which were key to seeking out our new music and features of artists.
 The internet improves reach but not locality.
 Local and diverse content can get lost in the vastness of the internet, especially related to music – moving us to support under-represented artists in this fashion.